JabirTech/plans-and-ideas/README.md

 For the first phase, all x86 machines (with a support of 64bit operating systems) will be able to run JabirOS.
 Also, as long as _desktop_ tests were okay on x86 machines, there will be an option for _Raspberry Pi_.
 Since Raspberry Pi becoming some sort of standard device for most of Linux ARM machines, it'll be a huge step for us to have our operating system up and running on a Raspberry Pi.

 ### Jabir TV

+Ever heard of Apple TV? or those Xiaomi boxes?
+OK, non of them are free (as in freedom) or open source.
+On the other hand, they don't respect your privacy and personal rights of owning the hardware or software.
+Jabir TV, will be a privacy focused smart TV device, which will help you turn your normal TV display to a smart TV.